dikpaal/Unified-Memory/PRD.md

 ## Problem Statement

-User leverages ChatGPT (free), Claude.ai Pro, and Gemini (free) for different tasks, but each platform maintains isolated memory with no cross-awareness.
-Conversations happening on one platform remain unknown to others.
+User leverages ChatGPT and Claude for different tasks, but each platform maintains isolated memory with no cross-awareness.
+Conversations happening on one platform remain unknown to the other.

 ## Solution

 Chrome extension + local mem0 backend that:
-1. Captures user messages from claude.ai, chatgpt.com, gemini.google.com
+1. Captures user messages from claude.ai and chatgpt.com
 2. Stores memories locally with timestamps using mem0
 3. Enables loading memories from other platforms into current conversation via clipboard